gingerchew/ginger.wtf-2024/src/posts/what-i-learned-making-top-level-dev.md

 ## Wait what was the lesson?

-Just do the simple solution.
+Always choose the simple solution.
 Less Javascript is better.
 HTML is your friend.

 Let me know what you think!